itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Silicon is ubiquitous!
 I often get asked to help configure different systems, but this industry of making rocks think has been so dynamic and fast-moving that what little knowledge I had was apparently outdated.

 As I tried to catch up, it occured to me that such a situation was relatable to many--this is bad.
 It is important that consumers understand what they are buying, without having to be an expert.
 A good naming scheme enables this, allowing buyers to be informed and not misled or overwhelmed, or otherwise feel incompetent.
-A good naming scheme:
+A good naming scheme
 - is honest.
 - is intuitive.
 - is jargon-less and succint, yet thorough.